Do Retrieval-Augmented Language Models Adapt to Varying User Needs?: Experimental Setup

-\paragraph{Retrieval Context Setting.} To examine how performance changes with varying amounts of retrieved context, rather than using a fixed retrieval count as in previous work \cite{zhu2024ragevalscenariospecificrag}, we evaluate LM performance by exponentially increasing the retrieval count across different datasets, shown in Table \ref{tab:dataset_info}.
+To examine how performance changes with varying amounts of retrieved context, rather than using a fixed retrieval count as in previous work \cite{zhu2024ragevalscenariospecificrag}, we evaluate LM performance by exponentially increasing the retrieval count across different datasets, shown in Table \ref{tab:dataset_info}.
 To assess the models’ tolerance to distracting or irrelevant contexts, we ensure that only one relevant context is present for both the context-matching and conflicting settings, randomly positioned within the prompt.
+A detailed description of the prompt formatting and example is in the Appendix \ref{sec:example_input_prompt}.
 All other contexts are selected from a pool of \emph{original} and \emph{manipulated} knowledge that excludes any information directly related to the current question.

-\paragraph{Prompt Formatting} The input prompt is organized as $(I, C, Q)$ or $(I_f, I_u, C, Q)$, where $I$ is the instruction and can be separated into formatting instruction $I_f$ and user needs instructions $I_u$, $C=\{c_1, c_2, ..., c_n\}$ is a series of retrieved context with retrieval number of $n$, and $Q$ is the question.
-Given an input $(I_f, I_u, C, Q)$, we have the following prompting template:

-where <sys></sys> and <user></user> denote the system prompt and the user prompt.
-Among all data samples, the $I_u$ and $C$ may change according to the \textbf{user case} and \textbf{context setting}, while the $I_f$ remaining the same by instructing models to directly output a simple answer that is either a numeric value, a boolean ("yes" or "no"), or an entity, as described in Section \ref{subsec:datasets}.
-A complete example prompt template is in the Appendix \ref{sec:example_input_prompt}.